-This Kauai ATV Tour Review is in partnership with Viator and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Kauai ATV Tour Review is in partnership with Viator and was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Thinking about doing an ATV tour on your next trip to Kauai?

 I took my mom and two boys on a Kauai ATV tour in Koloa, HI.
 It was so much fun!
 The scenery was beautiful and the trails were challenging – but not too difficult.